ComputeCanada/molmodsim-amber-md-lesson/_episodes/10-Checking_PDB_Files.md

 quit
 ~~~
 {: .vmd}
-The first line loaded a new molecule from the file 1ERT.pdb.
-Then we used the **atomselect** method to select all protein atoms from the top molecule.
-VMD has a powerful Atom Selection Language described [here](https://www.ks.uiuc.edu/Research/vmd/vmd-1.3/ug/node132.html).
-Finally we saved the selection in the file "protein.pdb".
+The first line of code loads a new molecule from 1ERT.pdb.
+Using the **atomselect** method, we then select all protein atoms from the top molecule.

+The Atom Selection Language has many capabilities.You can learn more about it by visiting the following [webpage](https://www.ks.uiuc.edu/Research/vmd/vmd-1.3/ug/node132.html).

+Finally, we store the selection in a file named "protein.pdb".

 >## Selecting ATOM Records Using Shell Commands
 >Standard Linux text searching utility `grep` can find and print all "ATOM" records from a PDB file.
 This is a good example of using Unix command line, and `grep` is very useful for many other purposes such as finding important things in log files. `Grep` searches for a given pattern in files and prints out each line that matches a pattern.